neos/doctools/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 --------------------

 The object framework provides a lean API for registering, configuring and retrieving instances of objects.
-Some of the methods provided are exclusively used within the ``FLOW3`` package or in unit tests and should possibly not be used elsewhere.
+Some of the methods provided are exclusively used within FLOW3 package or in test cases and should possibly not be used elsewhere.
 By offering Dependency Injection, the object framework helps you to avoid creating rigid interdependencies between objects and allows for writing code which is hardly or even not at all aware of the framework it is working in.
 Calls to the Object Manager should